Robert L. Sumwalt (U.S. government official)

 Robert Llewellyn Sumwalt III (born June 30, 1956) is an American academic, aviator, government official and writer.
 He was a board member of the National Transportation Safety Board for over 15 years, from August 2006 to June 30, 2021, serving as the agency's chairman from 2017 to 2021.
-He currently serves as the executive director of Embry-Riddle's Center for Aviation and Aerospace Safety.
+He currently serves as the executive director of Embry-Riddle's Boeing Center for Aviation and Aerospace Safety.

 Education

 He holds a Bachelor of Science degree from the University of South Carolina and a Master of Aeronautical Science (with Distinction) from Embry–Riddle Aeronautical University, specializing in Aviation/Aerospace Safety Systems and Human Factors Aviation Systems.